ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- version REQUIRED: SAT protocol Version see {satp-protocol-version}} as a string "major.minor".
+- version REQUIRED: SATP protocol Version see {satp-protocol-version}} as a string "major.minor".

 - messageType REQUIRED: urn:ietf:satp:msgtype:proposal-receipt-msg.